bgonzalezbustamante/academic-kickstart/Netlify/content/awards/_index.md

 Society for Latin American Studies (2022)\
 *Research support grant for my DPhil (PhD) project and travel support for the Society for Latin American Studies (SLAS) Annual Conference, £1,400.
 Bath, United Kingdom.*

-**St Hilda's College Muriel Wise Fund and Travel and Book Grants}**\
+**St Hilda's College Muriel Wise Fund and Travel and Book Grants**\
 St Hilda's College at the University of Oxford (2022)\
-*Research support grant for my DPhil (PhD) project and allowance for participation in conferences and purchase of books, £2,225.
+*Research support grant for my DPhil (PhD) project and allowances for participation in conferences and purchase of books, £2,225.
 Oxford, United Kingdom.*

 **Becas Chile Doctoral Scholarship Abroad**\
 Chilean National Agency for Research and Development (2019)\